data-apis/array-api-comparison/README.md

 -   **raw**: raw array library API data.
 -   **joins**: array library APIs matched to their NumPy equivalents.
--   **vendor**: datasets acquired from third party sources, such as those found in the Python API Record [repository][python-api-record].
+-   **vendor**: datasets acquired from third party sources, such as those found in the Python API Record [repository][python-record-api].

 The **raw** data directory contains the following datasets: